syeddxm/figma2dev/README.md

 4. Renders the Figma node tree recursively - each node type (Document, Frame, Text, Rectangle) maps to HTML elements
 5. As nodes render, they call the CSS generator to create class names
 6. Generator outputs the final CSS file with all collected styles
+7. Server side function generates final css output and then html and css files get saved to `/temp`
-7. Both files get saved to `/temp` and you can preview the output in an iframe or as code, or download them :)
+7. Files are then downloadable, and they can also be previewed in an iframe or as code :)

 ## Architecture